rust-lang/book/src/ch05-03-method-syntax.md

 `Rectangle` struct</span>

-To define the function within the context of `Rectangle`, we start an `impl` (implementation) block.
+To define the function within the context of `Rectangle`, we start an `impl` (implementation) block for `Rectangle`.
+Everything within this `impl` block will be associated with the `Rectangle` type.
 Then we move the `area` function within the `impl` curly brackets and change the first (and in this case, only) parameter to be `self` in the signature and everywhere within the body.
 In `main`, where we called the `area` function and passed `rect1` as an argument, we can instead use *method syntax* to call the `area` method on our `Rectangle` instance.
 The method syntax goes after an instance: we add a dot followed by the method name, parentheses, and any arguments.

 In the signature for `area`, we use `&self` instead of `rectangle: &Rectangle`.
 The `&self` is actually short for `self: &Self`.
 Within an `impl` block, the